 What is mSATA SSD?

-Although SATA dates from 2001 in its first version, mSATA saw the light in 2009 to use smaller units than hard drives or 3.5 ”or 2.5” SSDs and are normally connected directly to the motherboard with a screw and this connector. .
-The mSATA interface was looking for speed when transferring data in a small space, but was limited to the SATA III bandwidth of 6 Gbits per second, however its successor, the NVMe format, has been achieved through a PCI controller get much more bandwidth in storage devices, up to 7000 MBps reach the SSD 980 Pro from Samsung.
+Although SATA dates from 2001 in its first version, mSATA saw the light in 2009 to use smaller units than hard drives or 3.5″ 2.5″ “SDs and are typically connected directly to the motherboard with a screw and this connector.
+The mSATA interface was looking for speed when transferring data in a small space but was limited to the SATA III bandwidth of 6 Gbits per second; however, its successor, the NVMe format, has been achieved through a PCI controller to get much more bandwidth in storage devices, up to 7000 MBps reach the SSD 980 Pro from Samsung.

-The mSATA interface is currently in disuse in desktop PCs and laptops since its limitation in transfer speed is that of SATA III, 6 Gbits per second.
-It would be the same as having an SSD connected to a SATA connector III standard and usually cheaper if they are recommended when the problem is the space available to install 2.5 “or 3.5” disks since these mSATA disks take up much less space.
+The mSATA interface is currently in disuse in desktop PCs and laptops since its transfer speed is limited to SATA III, 6 Gbits per second.
+Connecting an SSD to a SATA connector III standard would be the same as having an SSD connected to a SATA connector III standard, and they are usually cheaper if they are recommended when the problem is the space available to install 2.5 “oor 3.5” “iISKssince these mSATA disks take up much less space.

 An mSATA SSD is generally the size of a business card.
-The benefits of mSATA SSDs incorporate the little structure factor, low force utilization, stun/vibration opposition, and quick boot/closure capacities.
-The greatest transmission capacity of an mSATA SSD is 6 gigabits each second (Gbps).
+Its benefits include a small structure factor, low force utilization, stun/vibration resistance, and quick boot/closure capacities.
+The maximum transmission capacity of an mSATA SSD is 6 gigabits each second (Gbps).

 Is mSATA obsolete?